 Congressional and Public Affairs

-WASHINGTON, Oct.
-08, 2014 – Buddy’s Kitchen, a Burnsville, Minn. establishment, is recalling approximately 62,488 pounds of meat and poultry products due to possible contamination with Listeria monocytogenes, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+WASHINGTON, April 24, 2015 – Hong Ha, a Hyattsville, Md. establishment, is recalling approximately 10,164 pounds of beef and pork products due to misbranding and undeclared allergens, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+The products contain wheat flour, eggs, and milk, known allergens which are not declared on the product label.

-The meat and poultry breakfast products were produced on various dates from July 16, 2014 through Sept.
-25, 2014, and then shipped to distributors, retail locations, and airlines nationwide.
-The following products are subject to recall:
+The beef and pork items were produced on various dates between December 1, 2014 and April 23, 2015.
+The following products are subject to recall: [View Labels]

 |USDA Recall Classifications|